janjakubnanista/react-measured/packages/dom/README.md

 ```

 **IMPORTANT** `top`, `right`, `bottom` and `left` are all measured from the left top corner of the reference element, they do not act like e.g. CSS `bottom` or `right` values that are measured relative to the bottom edge of the container.

+## Issues

+Please use [the github issue tracker](https://github.com/janjakubnanista/react-measured/issues) to submit any bugs or feature requests.